quicwg/multipath/presentations/Minutes - Multipath QUIC side meeting Oct 2021.md

 * Ian - core draft does everything I need to do for now.
 Multiple numbering spaces could work, but single space is less effort to implement.
 We need to figure out whether we need it (more discussion later)
 * Apostolis - we have 3GPP requirement for QoS flows.
 Is that relevant here?
-* Mirja - all the QUIC packets on a connection have the same QoS
+* Mirja - all the QUIC packets on a connection have the same QoS but different paths could potential get different QoS
 * Spencer - 3GPP will probably end up with one QUIC connection per QoS, but that's a 3GPP conversation

 ## Packet Number Space(s) (Christian)